marteinn/uWSGI-Vagrant-Ansible-Playbooks/README.md

-# Ansible playbooks for Vagrant+uWSGI
+# uWSGI+Vagrant - Ansible Playbooks

 This is a ansible package for wsgi applications that runs uWSGI and Nginx, based on Ubuntu 14.04.
 The playbook supports one or more applications (running uWSGI emperor mode).
 You can use this both locally using Vagrant or in production.
 It is currently HTTP only.